 "Still Life: Flowers and Fruit" by Severin Roesen‘Basics’ and Other Poetry by R. Nikolas Macioci The Society October 6, 2017 Beauty, Culture, Poetry 2 Comments Basics Tonight I paint flowers on my tablet.
 I wanted to write about deeper things like God and love and time and death which brings me again to the compulsive habit of pursuing the truth.
 On this planet it is probably one of our failings to overlook truth in our surroundings.
 What about bird, leaf, stone, tree, and rabbit?
 Each one matters as a small truth.
 Therefore, I’ve learned to abhor answers and to go with life’s range of details.
 Tonight with the need to separate the lies from folklore, I look at my lamp, my clock, and I know all shades of the truth stem from simplicity.
 Music How do I make music on paper?
 The effort to write it in words falls out of my pen, stays hidden in ink.
 Unlike love, easy as lies to create, true beauty always resides beyond my pen.
 The key is the mournful voice of the mourning dove, not wildflowers edged with shining sun above the yellow humming of the fuzzy bee, or the thrill of sunsets.
 Images come close, but never close enough.
 It’s music that holds my mind rapt and my body too reaches for it, removes me from the glum of the mundane, can almost heal the sick like silk scarves pulled through the brain, brief but true.
 Memorial Day, Lithopolis, Ohio Firemen roll up their sleeves, doff their hats, and carry boxes of frozen fish from the freezer.
 It is the yearly fish fry, free to hundreds of people who sweat and stand in snakey lines while the high school band tunes up their instruments and guarantees the rhythms of a rousing parade.
 Pea green trees shade onlookers whose patience stand the drip of ice cream down their wrists.
 The sun soaks shirts that stick to the body askew, and old faces see the young walking hand in hand and don’t belong to anyone but themselves.
 They sit quite still and make do, as motionless as a butterfly can.
 R. Nikolas Macioci of Columbus, Ohio won a number of poetry competitions, including the 1987 National Writers’ Union Poetry Competition judged by Denise Levertov.
 His publication credits include four books of poetry and he has appeared in more than 200 magazines, such as Negative Capability, The Connecticut Writer, and Mississippi Valley Review.
 He was born in Columbus and received his Ph.D. from The Ohio State University.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses James Sale October 10, 2017 The last line of Basics is tremendously powerful – love it.
 Some really good poetry here.
 Reply Shawn N Statzer August 11, 2018 Very well articulated.
 Pursuing intellectual thoughts articulated via words, is certainly a daunting task.
 You, my friend, are pondering what a myriad of philosophers have pondered for centuries.
 Only, you are at the dawning of a new era, in which the principles of philosophies are more comprehsible.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.